anevjes/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

     ![The registered app Settings blade is displayed withh Redirect URLs selected, and the Redirect URL highlighted.](media/image75.png "Registered App Settings")

-4. Close the Redirect URIs blade.
+4. Close the Reply URIs blade.

 5. Back on the Settings blade, select **Required Permissions**, then select **+Add**.